surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 To modulate a value:
 * Attach a CV input into one of the four mod inputs.
-* "Arm" that modulator by pressing the button above.
+* "Arm" the corresponding modulator by pressing the button above the input.
+(Or with the module focused, use Alt/Opt + 1-4 to toggle modulators armed)
-* Once armed each modulatable knob or slider will switch from a value display to a modulation depth display.
+* Once armed, each modulatable knob or slider will switch from a value display to a modulation depth display.
-* Drag the knob to attenuate the inbound modulation,
+* Drag the knob to adjust the inbound modulations effect on the parameter.
-* While modulating, you can use shift-alt drag to edit the underlying knob
+* While modulating, you can use shift-alt drag to edit the parameter's baseline value.

 The modulation bounds and tooltip on the knob while editing modulation show a bipolar level which is the impact of a + or -10V signal.
 If you are using